WhiteWryrm14/Cosmic-Defender/Readme.md

 ![Cosmic Defender Logo](Resources/Logo.svg)

-##  Space Adventure on Windows
+##  Space Adventure

-**Cosmic Defender** is an exciting space shooter game written in  and designed to run on Windows systems.
+**Cosmic Defender** is an exciting space shooter game written in  .
 Defend the galaxy from relentless alien invaders using only your ship and your wits!

 ## 📖 Table of Contents